210524training/p2-g3-back-end/README.md

 ## Project Description

 This is the back-end setup for the Chatapredu application.
 This connects the front-end of our application to DynamoDB for storing chat and forum discussion data.
-We are storing and authenticating user information for user accountsUsing Cognito and Amplify .
-This backend handles the main CRUD operations of the application to store and edit data stored in the database system.
+We are storing and authenticating user information for user accounts using Cognito and Amplify .
+This back-end handles the main CRUD operations of the application to store and edit data stored in the database system.

 ## Technologies Used
 * JavaScript/TypeScript